tkhang1999/Solr-with-BERT-embedding/README.md

 ## Introduction

-This simple code implementation describes how to incorporate BERT embedding to Solr search engine to achieve semantic search in Solr on a food reviews dataset
+This simple code implementation describes how to incorporate BERT embedding to Solr search engine to achieve semantic search (finding similar sentences) in Solr on a food reviews dataset

 ## Technologies
 * [Python 3.6/3.7](https://www.python.org/)